shashanknagabhushana/Agriculture-project/readme.md

 ## 📖 Tableau Story

-The Tableau Story presents the dashboard insights in a structured narrative, highlighting agricultural production trends, state-wise comparisons, crop analysis, seasonal patterns, and key findings.
+The Tableau Story presents the dashboard findings in a narrative format, guiding users through agricultural production trends, state-wise comparisons, crop analysis, seasonal variations, and key insights.
+This storytelling approach makes complex agricultural data easier to understand and interpret.

 ---

 ## 📂 Dataset

-The dataset covers India's agricultural crop production from **1997–2021** and includes:
+The dataset contains agricultural crop production records across India from **1997 to 2021**.

+It includes information such as:

 - State
 - District